tyjo/dystruct/README.md

 **Current Version**: v1.1.0 (April 2019)

+DyStruct is now published in The American Journal for Human Genetics.
+Please cite our paper:

+* Joseph, Tyler A., and Itsik Pe’er.
+"Inference of Population Structure from Time-Series Genotype Data."
+The American Journal of Human Genetics (2019). [https://doi.org/10.1016/j.ajhg.2019.06.002](https://www.sciencedirect.com/science/article/pii/S0002929719302277)

+#### What's New In v1.1.0 (April 2019)

+* Support for pseudo-haploid samples.

 #### What's New In v1.0.0 (September 2018)

 * Input genotype matrix is now a standard format (EIGENSTRAT .geno)